Trusted to care in Bury St Edmunds, Suffolk

 At Davers Court, we believe that every person deserves to experience a dignified and respectful end of life.
 We work with you and your loved one, as well as local health professionals and hospice teams, to plan your loved one’s care so they are as comfortable as possible, and wishes are arranged.Read more

 Do you care for your loved one at home, but would value some extra support?
-Our friendly day club is run by experienced carers and is a supportive environment where older people can make new friends, enjoy a hot meal and do activities.
+Our friendly day club which will be coming soon is run by experienced carers and is a supportive environment where older people can make new friends, enjoy a hot meal and do activities.
 We can even support with personal care if it’s something you find difficult to do at home.
 Whatever your loved one’s needs, we can help.Read more

 At Davers Court we’re passionate about supporting residents who are living with dementia to enjoy a superb life.